zjrohrbach/rohrbachscience-content/content/publications/intellectual-momentum/index.md

 ---
 title: "Conservation of Intellectual Momentum: Staying connected to the field of physics even if your job doesn't make you"
 date: 2017-10-14
-description: "My four years of studying physics in undergrad had opened my mind to a way of thinking I had grown to love and didn't want to give up.
+summary: "My four years of studying physics in undergrad had opened my mind to a way of thinking I had grown to love and didn't want to give up.
 Would teaching provide the same intellectual stimulation I had enjoyed in college?"
 tags:
 - physics
 - teaching